-If learning to read is like building a skyscraper, then kindergarten is the year to construct the most solid reading foundation possible.
-As part of that foundation, kindergartners will be working on the five pillars of reading: understanding the relationship between sounds and words (phonetics), reading fluently, understanding what they read, expanding vocabulary, and building knowledge.
+If learning to read is like building a skyscraper, then kindergarten is the year to construct the most solid foundation possible.
+As part of that foundation, kindergartners will be working on the five pillars of kindergarten reading: understanding the relationship between sounds and words (phonetics), reading fluently, understanding what they read, expanding vocabulary, and building knowledge.

-Here is what your kindergartner will be learning this year to ensure the foundation is in place to become a successful reader and student.
+Here is what your kindergartner will be learning this year

 All about the alphabet